 The World’s Oldest Calendar

-It seems that primitive man was far more sophisticated in his knowledge than what we first imagined.
+It seems that primitive man was far more sophisticated in his knowledge of the wheel of the year than what we first imagined.
 Maeshowe might be a giant stone calendar but it certainly isn’t the oldest calendar in the world.
 Once more we have to look to the early peoples of Scotland to find this.

 The site of what is believed to be the oldest calendar in the world is located at Warren Field on the grounds of Crathes Castle in Aberdeenshire.
 It is thought to have built around 8,000 BC during the Mesolithic period.
 Excavations of a field at Crathes Castle found a series of 12 pits which appear to mimic the phases of the moon and track lunar months.
 These pits form an arc which follows the night sky.
 There is evidence to suggest that there was either a timber post or a standing stone in each pit.
 Until recently it was always assumed that the world’s first formal calendars began in the 3rd Millennium BC in Babylonia, the cradle of civilisation.